-1. No Comment
+No Comment

 You are not obliged to speak to the police on demonstrations.
 They want to gather information about you, your friends and other people on the demonstration.
 You can and should say "No Comment" to them.

 If arrested, you do not need to answer police questions, so don't.
 This is for your own protection and for the protection of others.

 The police will try to pressure and deceive you into incriminating yourself.
-Instead of trying to decide when it seems 'safe' to answer, just say "No comment" to all questions - during 'informal chats', in the police van, and especially in interview.

-However, if you have been arrested and have been taken to the police station you may wish to give your name, address and date of birth at the custody desk to speed up your release.

-You may also wish to speak to the cops if you are trans and being forced to interact with them (e.g. if you are being stopped and searched or arrested) and they are misgendering you.
+Instead of trying to decide when it seems 'safe' to answer, just say "No comment" to all questions - during 'informal chats', in the police van and especially in interview.
+A time when you may wish to speak to the cops is if you are trans and being forced to interact with them (e.g. if you are being stopped and searched or arrested) and they are misgendering you.
 You have the right to insist that your gender be recognised.

 UK law is currently unclear about non-binary people.
-However, government policy documents refer to nonbinary people, and therefore by extension you can insist that your gender be respected.
+However, government policy documents refer to non-binary people, and therefore by extension you can insist that your gender be respected.